Davilarek/OpenHardwareBuilder/README.md

 # OpenHardwareBuilder
 Work In Progress PC building software.
-Uses online services to extract data.
+Uses data from online services.
 Use at your own risk.

 # Stuff used